SAP/terraform-provider-btp/integration/README.md

 This directory contains Terraform definitions for setting up a Global Account for integration testing and fixture recording.

 # Prerequisite
-- Global Account with Role Collections:
+- Global Account with:
+  - Services:
+    - SAP HANA Cloud | hana-cloud
+  - Entitlements:
-  - HANA Cloud: hana
+    - HANA Cloud: hana (Canary | Quota: 3)
 - IDP with Technical User
   - Groups need to be properly configured